-Upper Valley Flying Club is a non-profit flying club that operates year-round 24/7 at the Lebanon, New Hampshire Municipal Airport (KLEB), a Class D towered airport with two 5000+ foot runways.
+Upper Valley Flying Club is a 50+/- member Federally-recognized 501(c)7 non-profit flying club that operates year-round at the Lebanon, New Hampshire Municipal Airport (KLEB), a Class D towered airport with two 5000+ foot runways.

-Monthly dues are $150 ($75 for unlicensed students) and covers member insurance.
-Each aircraft flown requires a refundable deposit, which can be made in installments.* Student members and those interested only in the 172 make a deposit of $900 (students may defer 1/2 the deposit until after receiving their license).
-Pilots with 150+ total hours plus high performance and retractible endorsements may take an advanced check ride and fly the 182 after making an additional $950 deposit.
+Monthly dues are $110 and cover member insurance—no additional insurance is required.
+Each aircraft flown requires an initiation contribution to the club, which can be made in installments.
+Those interested only in the 172 contribute $900.
+Pilots with high performance and retractible endorsements, which can be earned in the club with an instructor, may take an advanced check ride and fly the 182 after making an additional $950 contribution.
 Questions: Send an inquiry through our contact form.

 Club events happen year round.
-We have a regular meeting the 3rd Thursday of each month, 6pm, at Granite Air Center, Lebanon Airport.
+We have a regular meeting the 3rd Thursday of each month, 6pm, at our hangars with a cookout in summer months and at local restaurants during winter months.
 We also have occasional safety and informational seminars.
-The club presents at Lebanon Airport’s annual aviation expo, Wings and Wheels, in September.
 Events are usually open to non-members as well as members.

 If you’d like to receive information about our events let us know and we’ll add you to our email list.